wp-plugins/wp-scheduled-themes/readme.txt

 == Changelog ==

+= 1.7 =
+* Updated to work with latest version of WordPress
+* Changed WordPress calls for getting list of themes to be more modern approach, addressing some issues being caused in rare scenarios
+* [Updated April 25, 2015]

 = 1.6 =
 * Updated to work with latest version of WordPress
 * Removed support for PHP4, which was causing some issues with logging in PHP 5.4